Faculty & Staff Directory

 Biography

-In addition to his teaching and production work, Dr. Mitchell is the author of Shakespeare and Public Execution, an examination of how Shakespeare utilized commonly known tropes of execution for his own dramaturgical ends, the co-editor of Zora Neale Hurston: Collected Plays, the first compilation of the Harlem Renaissance writer's dramatic pieces (including two thought to be lost), and the editor of Theatrical Worlds, the first open source introductory theatre textbook.
-His current book, The Golden Age of Baltimore Theater: A History from Shakespeare to Vaudeville, is the first comprehensive study of the city's theatrical history and was published by the History Press in 2024.
+In addition to his teaching and production work, Dr. Mitchell is the author of Shakespeare and Public Execution, an examination of how Shakespeare utilized commonly known tropes of execution for his own dramaturgical ends.
+He was also the co-editor of Zora Neale Hurston: Collected Plays, the first compilation of the Harlem Renaissance writer's dramatic pieces (including two thought to be lost), and the editor of Theatrical Worlds, the first open source introductory theatre textbook.
+His current book, The Golden Age of Baltimore Theater: A History from Shakespeare to Vaudeville, was published by the History Press in 2024.
+Finally, the film he directed, Shakespeare, Thou Art Translated, won Best Feature at the CKF International Film Festival (Swindon, England) and was an official selection for the Berlin Indie Film Festival.
+An excerpt from the film won Best Film in the Shakespeare Shorts Film Competition sponsored by the The Shakespeare Birthplace Trust and was Sir Kenneth Branaugh's pick for Patron's Choice.

 Contact Information